 - Compressed air, natural gas, water and drainage service

-- Janitorial and cleaning
+- Janitorial and cleaning of non-public areas

 - Trash hauling

 - Security or police officer services

 - Additional equipment usage